-The legal basis for cooperation between Ukraine and the EU in the field of regional development, regional and cross-border cooperation was defined by provisions of Article 70 of the Partnership and Cooperation Agreement (PCA) and the section “Cross-border and regional cooperation” of the Association Agenda.
+The legal basis for cooperation between Ukraine and the EU in the field of regional development, regional and cross-border cooperation is defined by provisions of the Association Agreement between Ukraine, on the one hand, and the European Union, the European Atomic Energy Community and their Member States, on the other hand (2014), in particular Chapter 27 “Cross-Border and regional cooperation” of Title V “Economic and Sector Cooperation” thereof.

 Practical cooperation between Ukraine and the EU in the field of regional development, today, focuses on the following areas:

 Practical regional cooperation of Ukraine with the EU

 Ukraine continues to cooperate with the EU in the framework of the Task Force on Decentralization established by the EU Committee of the Regions in 2015 with aim to intensify bilateral relations as well as political and technical support to Ukraine’s reform of local government and territorial organisation.
 During its 6th meeting (February 12-14, 2019, Brussels) the participants discussed the progress of the reforms, strengthening of the rule of law and local democracy in Ukraine, prospects for capacity building cooperation at the local and regional levels.

 Representatives of Ukraine are members of the Conference of Regional and Local Authorities of the Eastern Partnership (CORLEAP).
 Its 9th meeting took place on September 12, 2019 in Turku (Finland).
 It focused on how cities and regions can contribute to the EU's Eastern Partnership, on building of the administrative capacity of local and regional authorities in the EaP and promoting of people-to-people contacts across borders.